ghaida79/Final-Project/README.md

 ### Dataset Description

-Tha dataset contains fields that describe each unit ordered such as:
+The dataset contains fields that describe each unit ordered such as:
 * Invoice number
 * Stock code
 * Description of the order